ss-invention/IT-Networking-Projects/Project-1/README.md

          Router# configure terminal
          Router(config)#

-   - After that, the Router Interface should be UP.
-That interface is connected to the Switch using the "no shutdown" command.
+   - After that, we need to UP that interface of the Router, which interface is connected to the Switch by using the "no shutdown" command.

          Router(config)# interface gigabitEthernet0/0
          Router(config-if)# no shutdown